Five Things to Know About SBA Financing When Buying or Selling a Business

 These transactions also tend to involve the transfer of a large amount of intangible assets (goodwill) to the buyer, adding an element of uncertainty.
 That’s where the SBA’s government guaranty comes in, mitigating the risk and making the loan more viable.

 SBA financing offers other benefits, too.
 In many cases, working capital, equipment purchases and other uses of proceeds may be included in the loan.
 There’s no balloon payment, freeing the buyer from expending extra resources later.
 Plus, the SBA loan’s longer amortization—usually up to 10 years—helps with cash flow.
+Read 5 tips when considering an SBA Loan for additional information.

 Here are five things to know when considering SBA financing for a change of ownership:

-- It’s all or nothing – An SBA loan cannot be used to partially buy into a business.
 One owner can buy out another, or a new buyer can purchase an entire company.
 An existing business can even use an SBA loan to purchase another company, provided it’s for 100 percent of that entity.

-- An SBA loan can finance up to 90 percent of the purchase price – This helps ensure the buyer is invested in, and committed to, the project.
+This helps ensure the buyer is invested in, and committed to, the project.

-- The seller can carry part of the loan – If the seller is willing to carry a portion of the financing, the advantages may include favorable terms, a lower cash down payment for the buyer and potential tax savings for the seller.
+If the seller is willing to carry a portion of the financing, the advantages may include favorable terms, a lower cash down payment for the buyer and potential tax savings for the seller.

-- The seller must exit, but may consult – The SBA allows the seller to enter into a consulting agreement for one year only.
+The SBA allows the seller to enter into a consulting agreement for one year only.